kkapuria3/BestBuy-GPU-Bot/README.md

 # BestBuy Bot — Open Source GPU Bot
 ```
+I took bits from best open and closed sourced bots and made this simple bot.
 Please star my repo if this contribution helped you !
 Its FREEE !
 ```